melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Step-By-Step-Instructions.md

 % ./irregular.out
 ```

-You may also try editing `irregular.out` to change the loop expressions within the `transform {}` block, to see how effective the strategies are in normalizing complex loop conditions.
+You may also try editing `irregular.xc` to change the loop expressions within the `transform {}` block, to see how effective the strategies are in normalizing complex loop conditions.

 ## Use of strategy attributes in optimizing strategies for translation